Underhill Society of America: Descendants of Captain John Underhill

+Publishing

 The Underhill Society of America has published or supported several works of history.
 Newes from America, an account of the Pequot War in 1641, was re-printed by the Society in 1902, 1951, and 1972.
 David Harris Underhill and Francis Jay Underhill published an extensive work titled Underhill Burying Ground that recounted the history of the family and notable people buried in the family cemetery in Lattingtown.
 Two general interest books on the Underhill family, Underhills of Warwickshire by John H. Morrison, and John Underhill Captain of New England and New Netherland, by Henry C. Shelley, were published in 1932.

 The Underhill Society of America has worked to publish and refine an Underhill Genealogy.
 This is a comprehensive and authoritative resource identifying thousands of Underhill descendants.
 Volumes I-IV, edited by Josephine C. Frost, were originally published in 1932.
 These were followed by Vols.
 V-VI by Edwin R. Deats and Harry Macy, Jr., which were published in 1980.
 Finally, Vols.
 VII-VIII by Carl J. Underhill were published in 2002.